foolishsailor/tds_test/README.md

 #### Notes on Authentication

 A basic static authentication has been used for demonstration purposes using a fixed authentication stored in environment variables.
-This was done to simply illustrate authenticated routes without requiring a seperate database.
+This was done to simply illustrate authenticated routes without requiring a separate database.
 This would never be done in production.

 #### Credentials